 It's way easier than you think.

-With the hottest summer days behind us, autumn presents the opportunity to layer our homes, add in darker solid colors, and build on a variety of kid-friendly textures.
+Autumn presents the opportunity to layer our homes, add in darker solid colors, and build on a variety of kid-friendly textures.
 For me, transitioning your home into fall is one of the most rewarding switches in a seasonal calendar.
 A few changes can make chilly months comfy and memorable for you and your family when you're cozying up indoors, doing more at home and watching television shows together.

 But when you're managing a household, working full-time or simply don't have the energy to think about changing your decor, mamas can be left confused on making the most of the space without spending too much time.